 Extract explanation of benefits to structured JSON

 Explanation of Benefits documents detail how a claim was processed, what was billed, what the plan paid, and what the patient owes.
 Every payer formats EOBs differently.
-Sensible extracts EOB data into validated JSON for claims reconciliation, billing, and revenue cycle management.
+Sensible normalizes EOB data into consistent JSON for claims reconciliation, billing, and revenue cycle management.

 Why EOBs break standard extraction tools